CaptainCrouton89/AlariaWiki/Echea.md

 - [Echea](Echea) is frequently the trophy of military endeavors, since it is seen as a wellspring of wealth and education to be harnessed.
 However, invaders have never made it to the capital.
 - [Echea](Echea) houses many children of foreign royalty who wish to see some of the knowledge of the Echean universities rub off on their offspring, with variable success.
 - Despite hundreds of years passing, the vicious hatred between Echeans and [Cogheads](Cogheads) continues
+- A mad scientist scholar hypothesized about the existance of a flip site of the [Material Plane](Material Plane).
+Unbeknownst to anyone else, he managed to open a portal to the other side, binding the entire city of [Adi Assabehta](Adi Assabehta) to [Zylogmus Eternus](Zylogmus Eternus).
+Now, people are mysteriously dying throughout the city, and some people are fleeing.
+Many people don't think this mysterious death thing is real (or think it's caused by other reasons), so most stay.
+The scholar was the first to die (freak coincidence), and no one suspects anything.
+Portal undiscovered.
+The capital will slowly empty out over the next few years as people realize that there is something causing people to mysteriously die.

 ## History